riipandi/otentik-authenticator-desktop/README.md

 Feeling bothered about having to switch devices when you want to enter an OTP code when logging into a website or service?
 Now you can use Otentik Authenticator to manage your OTP code.
 Otentik is a secure app to manage your 2-step verification (2FA) tokens for your online services.
+This app compatible with Google Authenticator.

-Watch the [demo video](https://www.youtube.com/) to see how it works.
+Watch the [demo video](https://youtu.be/5hPbu7xgFl4) to see how it works.

 This project is an Open Source project for contributing to [The Supabase Open Source Hackathon](https://supabase.com/blog/launch-week-5-hackathon).